BYU-ODH/OpenScripture/README.md

 # Description

-OpenScripture is a open-source dataset for editions of the Book of Mormon.
-OpenScripture.org will provide a way to study changes in the Book of Mormon over time by providing easy-to-understand timelines for each word and phrase.
+OpenScripture is a open-source dataset for editions of the Book of Mormon and Doctrine and Covenants.
+OpenScripture.org provides a way to study changes in the Book of Mormon over time by providing easy-to-understand timelines for each word and phrase.

 # Goals